Actual 45 mm size by Hans Frei, Basel.

 The fashion of depicting the Swiss Confederacy in terms of female allegories arises in the 17th century.
 This replaces an earlier convention, popular in the 1580s, of representing Switzerland as a bull (Schweizer Stier).
 In the first half of the 17th century, there was not a single allegory identified as Helvetia.
 Rather, a number of allegories, representing both virtues and vices of the confederacy.

 Identification of the Swiss as "Helvetians" (Hélvetiens) becomes common in the 18th century, Helvetia appears in patriotic and political artwork in the context of the construction of a national history and identity in the early 19th century, after the disintegration of the Napoleonic Helvetic Republic, and she appears on official federal coins and stamps from the foundation of Switzerland as a federal state in 1848.”

-Helvetia is an important emblematic female personification of Switzerland, and the virtues of everlasting brotherhood, cherished peace, free liberties and staunch unity of the Suisse Confederacy.
+Helvetia is an important emblematic female personification of Switzerland, and the virtues of everlasting brotherhood, peace, liberty and staunch unity of the Suisse Confederacy.